 Take Action

 Check this page regularly for actions you can take.
 Protesting, postcarding, phone banking, events and more!
 Have an action you'd like us to post?
 Email us at: [email protected].
 Follow us @VillageDems on Instagram, Bluesky and Facebook.
 Scroll down to the bottom for an OVERVIEW of actions you can take.
-See our calendar for more events
+See our calendar for more events.

-ACTIVISIM IN THE TRUMP 2.0 ERA
+ACTIVISM IN THE TRUMP 2.0 ERA

 We'll keep this page updated with protests and other actions as we receive them.
 Your go-to section for resistance.
 Please check our CALENDAR for more events.
 You can also check the Rise & Resist calendar for more actions.
 You can also take action by supporting VID Endorsed candidates here.

-Join the Protest Mobilization Google Group
+Joine RAPID RESPONSE Mobilization Google Group

 Report and upload videos of any incidents involving ICE, on AG James site